tmp2tmp/eee/docs/hello_world.md

 ////////////////////////////////////////////////////////////////////////////////
-//co-class that defines the traits & function set for a multi_func struct Fx
+//co-class that defines the traits & function set for the multi_func struct Fx
 {
     //declares the type signature of the multi_func